 Unless you love bonding over a cul-de-sac cleanup, it’s nice to let someone else handle the Independence Day spectacle.
 Plus, local orgs are pros at showing off some incredible displays.

 Consider us your one-stop fireworks shop.
-Read on for public firework displays, your favorite vantages to watch the lights, and tips to DIY.
+Read on for public firework displays and how to safely enjoy your DIY celebrations on Friday, July 4.
 Bonus: If your pup is sensitive to sound, we’ve got some spots for you, too.

 Public firework displays